henniggroup/MPInterfaces/README.rst

 ==========

-The examples folder contain some sample scripts that demonstrate the usage of mpinterfaces as well as materialsproject packages
+The examples folder contain some sample scripts that demonstrate the usage of mpinterfaces as well as materialsproject packages.
+For basic usage please see **docs/usage.rst**.

 Authors